ClintH/kattegat/ANALYTICS.md

 # 2. Add the tracking code

 Once created, you should be shown the "Tracking Code" for the property you created.

-You can find this again via _Admin - Tracking Info - Tracking Code_.
+_Tip:_ You can find this again via _Admin - Tracking Info - Tracking Code_.

 You'll see the _Tracking ID_ in big letters, something like `UA-1234678-2`.
 You'll also see a snippet of Javascript code in the _Website tracking_ box.
 Copy the whole contents (including the `<script>` tags), and paste into the bottom of your `index.html` page, before the closing `</body>` tag.